 Main Differences Between Single Entry Bookkeeping System and Double Entry Bookkeeping System

-- Trial Balance: Data for preparing trial balance or financial reporting in single entry system isn’t enough, whereas companies with Double entry system can easily track their profit and loss statements because they have complete data of transactional records.
+- Trial Balance: Data for preparing trial balance or financial reporting in a single entry system isn’t enough, whereas companies with a Double entry system can easily track their profit and loss statements because they have complete data of transactional records.